 Martin has over 30 years of experience in the financial industry.
-He has a small number of independent non-executive company directorships and is the past National President of Save the Children New Zealand and Trustee of the Community Trust of Southland.
+He is a director of Retirement Income Group Limited and its subsidiaries and has a small number of other independent non-executive company directorships and is the past National President of Save the Children New Zealand and past Trustee of the Community Trust of Southland.